RahulModak74/Bayesian-Traffic-Prism/README.md

 📜 License
 Traffic-Prism is licensed under dual license - Server Side Public License (SSPL) and Commercial one.
 SSPL license ensures that:

-Anyone can use, modify, and distribute the software freely.
+Anyone can use, modify software for internal use.

 If you offer Traffic-Prism as a service (e.g., SaaS), you must also open-source your entire stack under the SSPL.